window fogged up with the word trauma written on it with a finger

 When the brain picks up on enough signals of safety, we likely respond to those signals from our Social Engagement System.
 Meaning, we feel safe and secure, so we respond with adaptive behaviors.

-But when the brain perceives an excess of danger, the nervous system may react with mobilizing behaviors from the Sympathetic Branch of the Autonomic Nervous System, and we engage in fight or flight behaviors.
-At times, however, the Parasympathetic Branch of the Autonomic Nervous System may react with immobilizing behaviors such as freeze, faint, fold or fawn.
+But when the brain perceives an excess of danger, the nervous system may react.
+It activates mobilizing behaviors from the Sympathetic Branch of the Autonomic Nervous System.

-An example of a sympathetic nervous system reaction: A child hits and kicks you as you tell them it’s clean up time and you start to clean up the toys with which she was playing.
+An example of a sympathetic nervous system reaction: A child hits and kicks you.
+This happens as you tell them it’s clean up time.
+You start to clean up the toys with which she was playing.
 Or, your partner gets in the car and leaves when you argue.

-A parasympathetic reaction: Alejandro doesn’t say a word at preschool program, yet his mother tells us he has a large vocabulary and talks a lot at home.
-Or, an adult tells his buddy he is happy to go to a Padres game with him when the last thing he wants to do is sit through a baseball game.
-But he doesn’t want his friend to be mad at him so he goes.
+A parasympathetic reaction: Alejandro doesn’t say a word at preschool program.
+Yet, his mother tells us he has a large vocabulary and talks a lot at home.
+Or, an adult tells his buddy he is happy to go to a Padres game with him.
+But, the last thing he wants to do is sit through a baseball game.
+He says yes when he means no so his friend won’t be mad.

 In the second example, the child reacted form the Parasympathetic Nervous System with immobilizing behavior: freezing/going selectively mute.
-And the adult reacted with immobilizing behavior, folding by saying yes to avoid the discomfort of having to sense his friend’s emotions.
+And the adult reacted with immobilizing behavior.
+Folding by saying yes to avoid the discomfort of having to experience his friend’s emotions.

-Over time, consistent activation of these two branches of the Autonomic Nervous System may lead to a heightened sensitivity to danger in the brain.
+Over time, consistent activation of these two branches of the Autonomic Nervous System may cause the brain to become more sensitive to danger.
 The nervous system becomes wired to over-react.

 Trauma Reactions from the Sympathetic Nervous System